Blog

 Treat Allowances

-The 259 calorie limit includes everything the cat eats.
-An absolute golden rule of veterinary nutrition is the “10% Rule”: treats should never make up more than 10% of a cat’s total daily caloric intake.
+The 259-calorie limit includes everything the cat eats.
+A sound rule of veterinary nutrition is the “10% Rule”: treats should make up no more than 10% of a cat’s total daily caloric intake.

 Why Free-Feeding is Failing Your Cat